-Introduction to Army ROTC - 2 Credit Hours
+Introduction to Army ROTC - 1 Credit Hour

-Introduction to Army ROTC Laboratory - 1 Credit Hour
+Introduction to Army ROTC Laboratory -

-Introduction to Tactical Leadership - 2 Credit Hours<>Concurrent enrollment in Introduction to Tactical Leadership Laboratory.
-Overviews leadership fundamentals such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
+Concurrent enrollment in Introduction to Tactical Leadership Laboratory.
+Overviews leadership fundamentals to include setting direction, problem-solving, listening, presenting briefs, providing feedback, and using effective writing skills.
 Students will explore dimensions of leadership attributes and core leader competencies in the context of practical, hands-on, and interactive exercises and will learn and apply principles of effective leading.
 Students will experience reinforced self-confidence through participation in physically and mentally challenging exercises with upper-division ROTC students.
-Additionally, students will develop communication skills to improve individual performance and group interaction as well as relating organizational ethical values to leadership effectiveness.
+Additionally, students will develop communication skills to improve individual performance and group interaction as well as relate organizational ethical values to leadership effectiveness.
 Students attend two hours of lecture; a required two hours of leadership laboratory plus participation in organized physical fitness training.
-Students will have an opportunity to participate in one weekend exercise; additional weekend exercises may be offered.
+Students will have an opportunity to participate in a one-weekend exercise; additional weekend exercises may be offered.

-Introduction to Tactical Leadership Laboratory - 1 Credit Hour
+Introduction to Tactical Leadership Laboratory -